sudo-self/Rpi-shairport-sync/FEDORA.md

 # Fedora Installation Guide

 Fedora uses PipeWire for audio management [since Fedora 34](https://fedoramagazine.org/pipewire-the-new-audio-and-video-daemon-in-fedora-linux-34/).
-Shairport Sync offers a native PipeWire backend (`--with-pw`) for access to system audio output on PipeWire-based systems.
-The PulseAudio backend (`--with-pa`) can also be used, as PipeWire is PulseAudio compatible at this level.
-(The PipeWire backend is new and still undergoing development, whereas the PulseAudio backend is more mature.)

-ALSA is also installed in a standard Fedora installation, but it can not access the default audio device, since PipeWire has exclusive access to it.

-The PipeWire installation on Fedora includes an [adapter](https://wiki.archlinux.org/title/PipeWire#ALSA_clients) for ALSA-compatible software that creates a virtual ALSA output device that, in reality, routes the audio that is sent to it into the PipeWire infrastructure.
-Unfortunately, this does not work with Shairport Sync's ALSA backend.
-This means that while you can build, run, connect to and play through Shairport Sync with the ALSA backend, no audio will be heard through the default ALSA output provided by PipeWire.
-Instead, for output to system audio on a PipeWire based system, you must use the PipeWire or PulseAudio backends.
+An [adapter](https://wiki.archlinux.org/title/PipeWire#ALSA_clients) for ALSA-compatible software is included which creates a virtual ALSA output device to route audio from ALSA-compatible sources into the PipeWire infrastructure.
+It is recommended that Shairport Sync is built with the standard ALSA backend (`--with-alsa`).

-Note, however, that if you want to use an *extra* audio card -- say a USB audio card -- Shairport Sync's ALSA backend can be used to access it.

-In summary, use the PipeWire or PulseAudio backend for output to System Audio.
-Use the ALSA backend with a dedicated extra sound card.
+Shairport Sync also offers PipeWire (`--with-pw`) and PulseAudio (`--with-pa`) backends that may be used.
+The PipeWire backend is new and still undergoing development.

 ## Enable RPM Fusion Software Repositories (AirPlay 2 Only)
-For AirPlay 2, ensure you [enable](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion) the RPM Fusion software repositories at least to the "Free" level.
+For AirPlay 2, it is important to [enable](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion) the RPM Fusion software repositories, at least to the "Free" level.
+This is so that [ffmpeg](https://ffmpeg.org) libraries will be installed that include a suitable AAC decoder.

 ## Update Everything
 ```